Departments falling short on board meeting ‘good practice’

 Cheshire warned in his previous report that “continued failure to meet [the] minimum standard would be a cause for concern”.
 However, he accepted that machinery of government changes in the wake of the EU referendum had been an “understandable” complication.

-In fact, six departments did not meet the target for meetings during 2016-17, while eight missed the target in 2017-18.
+Eight departments missed this target in 2017-18, up from six in 2016-17.
 They were the Cabinet Office, which held one departmental board meeting according to the report; HM Treasury, which also held just one meeting; and the Department for Environment, Food and Rural Affairs, the Department for International Development, the Department for Health and Social Care, the Department for Work and Pensions, the Home Office and the Scotland Office – all of which held three meetings.

 At the other end of the scale, the Foreign and Commonwealth Office held 10 departmental board meetings, the Department for Transport nine, and HMRC eight.

 Elsewhere in his report, Cheshire, who is a former chief executive of retail group Kingfisher, said he was “concerned” about holes in the diversity data available on Whitehall’s non-executive directors.

 He said that while 45% of non-execs were women – a figure not too far short of the 50% target for public appointees set for 2022, there was a lack of “good data” in relation to non-execs from black and minority ethnic backgrounds and those with disabilities or other protected characteristics.

 “It should be a priority for the Cabinet Office to collect and monitor this going forwards,” he said.